 QCX: a feature-packed, high performance, single-band 5W CW transceiver kit, with WSPR beacon and built-in alignment/test equipment.
 Available for 80, 60, 40, 30, 20 or 17m bands.
 It has rotary encoder synthesised tuning, VFO A/B/Split, Iambic keyer, CW decoder, and more...

 The "QCX" is a 5W, single-band, high performance CW transceiver kit with WSPR beacon, and built-in alignment/test equipment.
 It is available for 80, 60, 40, 30, 20 or 17m bands.
 See below for the long list of features!
 This is a kit of parts that you assemble yourself.
 There are NO surface mount components to solder (two SMD ICs are already factory pre-soldered).
-We do not currently have any enclosure available for this kit, it may be something we investigate in the future.

 Please see QCX Frequently Asked Questions page for any queries you have.
+In case of any problems, please see the QCX trouble-shooting page.

 - Easy to build, single-board design, 10 x 8cm, all controls are board-mounted